SLIBIO/SLib/README.md

 ## License

-SLib.io is dual-licensed.
+SLib is dual-licensed.
 It is currently licensed under the Mozilla Public License v2.0, but also under a separate proprietary license.
-If you feel like you need to purchase a proprietary license for SLib.io, please contact us at contact@slib.io.
+If you feel like you need to purchase a proprietary license for SLib, please contact us at contact@slib.io.